api-platform/docs/core/validation.md

 Like for [serialization groups](serialization.md#using-different-serialization-groups-per-operation), you can specify validation groups globally or on a per-operation basis.

-Of course, you can use XML or YAML configuration format instead of annotations if you prefer.
+Of course, you can use XML or YAML configuration format instead of attributes if you prefer.

 You may also pass in a [group sequence](http://symfony.com/doc/current/validation/sequence_provider.html) in place of the array of group names.